theprismlab/prism-website/src/submissions/forms/steps/TEST_AGENT_SCHEMA.md

 - **Column order**: Amount and Amount Unit now appear before Stock Concentration and Stock Concentration Unit
 - **Kept**: Storage Conditions and Health Hazard (environmental/health hazard question)

 AIR molecule type was narrowed to Antibody only.
 APS molecule type options were updated to match the template (added "ADC", replaced "Small Molecule" with "Other").
-EPS gained a minimum dilution factor of 2.
+EPS gained a minimum dilution factor of 2, now stored as `minDilutionFactor` in `SCREEN_CONFIG`.

+Column headers with validation rules now show an info icon (ⓘ) with a tooltip describing the requirement.
+Tooltip text is derived at runtime from `SCREEN_CONFIG` by `buildTooltips()` — the same constants used by the per-screen validators — so thresholds only need to be updated in one place.

 ---